imabderrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays lines containing the pattern 'root' and 3 lines after them in the file '/etc/passwd'
 - **17-hidethisword**
 This script displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'
+- **18-letteronly**
+This script displays all lines of the file /etc/ssh/sshd_config starting with a letter